hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

         </tr>
         <tr>
             <td>
+                <span class="chip">doc-change-required</span>
             </td>
             <td>
                 <!-- Thanks for sending a pull request!
 Please check out our contribution guidelines: -->
 <!-- https://github.com/hyperledger/besu/blob/main/CONTRIBUTING.md -->

 ## PR description

+With this PR a new option (`--tx-pool-enable-save-restore`) is available, disabled by default, so current behavior is not changed, and when enabled it causes the txpool to save it content on file on shutdown and reloading it on startup, this is particularly useful to not lose locally submitted transactions during a restart, but could also useful to quickly warmup the txpool on restarts, without waiting for a good number of peers.
+From benchmark on a `m6a.xlarge` saving a txpool with 100000 transactions, takes less that a seconds, so it does not affect shutdown time, and restoring just few seconds, and it is done async, so it does not affect the startup time as well.

+On shutdown the content is save in a file, then after the reload is complete the file is deleted.
+By default the save file is located in the data dir, and named `txpool.dump`, but if needed it is possible to specify another path for the file with the option `--tx-pool-save-file`.

 ## Fixed Issue(s)
 <!-- Please link to fixed issue(s) here using format: fixes #<issue number> -->